dougdyson/docs/creating-environments.md

-# SETTING UP INITAL ENVIRONMENTS
+# SETTING UP INITIAL ENVIRONMENTS
 Specifically intended for the Lighthouse Labs bootcamp virtual machine, this document details the steps and commands to install a node JS environment, including mocha chai for unit testing, and creating the initial git repository.

 ## NODE